TejusBahri/Reel-2-Meal/README.md

 ## Features

 - Input a YouTube Shorts URL for analysis
-- Display analysis results from the backend
+- Display analysis results with suitable search query from the backend
 - Handle errors gracefully

 ## Prerequisites